Quick Guide to Testing Services

 • If your child is falling behind in school.

-• When you need to develop an individualized education plan (IEP).
+• When you need to develop an individualized education plan (IEP) or 504.

 • To identify specific learning disabilities.